Telemedicine

 Medicare’s Telehealth Guidelines

 The Centers for Medicare & Medicaid Services (CMS) introduced a number of flexibilities and waivers to expedite the adoption and awareness of telehealth during the COVID-19 public health emergency (PHE).
-The COVID-19 PHE expired on May 11, 2023, but some of these telehealth flexibilities have been made permanent while others have been temporarily extended.
+While the COVID-19 PHE expired on May 11, 2023, several of the telehealth flexibilities adopted during the PHE were extended through December 31, 2024.
+CMS has utilized the 2025 Physician Fee Schedule Final Rule as a mechanism to preserve some of the telehealth flexibilities that are otherwise scheduled for expiration.

 Temporary HIPAA enforcement flexibilities related to telehealth technology expired with the end of the public health emergency.
-Covered healthcare providers have a grace period to comply in good faith with the HIPAA rules for telehealth technology without penalties until August 9, 2023.
+Covered healthcare providers must comply with the HIPAA rules for telehealth technology or face per-violation penalties effective August 9, 2023.

 Permanent Medicare changes include: